fusioncharts/dev_centre_docs/chart-guide/chart-configurations/cross-line.md

 Click [here](http://jsfiddle.net/fusioncharts/uyymusv0/) to edit the above chart.

-Apply `tooltipGrayOutColor` attribute to specify the color of the unfocused plot in the tooltip.
-Refer to the code below;
+Set `tooltipGrayOutColor` attribute to specify the color of the unfocused plot in the tooltip.
+Refer to the code below:

 ```
  {